Prateek-Kaizoku/pdf-comment-gen/readme.md

 `PDF-comment-gen` is a Node.js utility designed to extract annotations from PDF files and provide the user with two output options:
 1. Generate a text file with the extracted annotations.
-2. Append the annotations to the end of the original PDF in a new page.
+2. Append the annotations to the end of the original PDF on a new page.

 ## Requirements